 It happens every day.
-A customer walks into Starbucks, gazes at the menu, and with a slight shrug walks up and orders a.... um, Latte?
-The short description on the menu boards don't really give a good summary of what you're ordering unless you're a seasoned coffee drinker.
+A customer walks into Starbucks, gazes at the menu, and with a slight shrug walks up and orders a . . . um, Latte?
+The short description on the menu boards doesn't really give a good summary of what you're ordering unless you're a seasoned coffee drinker.
 What about those new to the coffee, or Starbucks world?
 Here's a quick rundown of the basics:

-Espresso shots - Comes in singles, doubles, triples, quads, etc. A single shot is small, pretty much the same size as a shot of alcohol at a bar.
-Can be ordered as a macchiato (with a dollop of creamy foam) as a con-panna (with a dollop of whipped cream) or alone.
+They come in singles, doubles, triples, quads, etc. A single shot is small, pretty much the same size as a shot of alcohol at a bar.
+It can be ordered as a macchiato (with a dollop of creamy foam) as a con-panna (with a dollop of whipped cream) or alone.
 Most people who order espresso choose a solo espresso or a double espresso.
 Some people chug it just for the caffeine jolt, and some people sip it like coffee because they love the rich dark espresso flavor.
 A good shot of espresso is very dark in flavor with a hint of caramel.
-Add a dribble of cream and some sugar and you've got winning combination of caffeine power and eye popping flavor!
+Add a dribble of cream and some sugar and you've got winning combination of caffeine power and eye-popping flavor!

-Frappuccinos - These cover all of the cold drinks blended with ice.
-Coffee, Caramel and mocha are the most common flavors.
-Java Chip has chocolate chip and chocolate sauce in a coffee base and comes topped with whip and chocolate drizzle.
+These cover all of the cold drinks blended with ice.
+Coffee, Caramel, and Mocha are the most common flavors.
+Java Chip has chocolate chips and chocolate sauce in a coffee base and comes topped with whip and chocolate drizzle.
 You can also order frappuccinos without coffee, such as strawberry & creme, double chocolately chip, and chai creme.

-Iced Coffee - Double strength brewed coffee, so lot's of caffeine in there!
-Comes sweetened, but you can ask for the sweetener to be left out if you prefer.
+Iced Coffee: Double strength brewed coffee, so lot's of caffeine in there!
+It comes sweetened, but you can ask for the sweetener to be left out if you prefer.
 Add your own milk or cream, or ask for it 'Con Leche' and they'll make it for you with cream added.

 Have a question about a Starbucks drink?
 I can probably answer it!